 Tips~ For a more traditional finish on a Mexican-style ceviche, you could add diced tomatoes, serrano, cilantro and avocado.

-2. After 2 hours, In a blender, add the ingredients for the “Agua Chile”, and blend on high for a few seconds.
+2. After 30 minutes, In a blender, add the ingredients for the “Agua Chile”, and blend on high for a few seconds.
 Taste for salt, then add this mixture to the shrimp.
-At this time, you could eat it as is or you can add some diced tomatoes, avocado, cilantro and hot sauce to your liking.
+At this time, you could eat it as is or you can add some diced tomatoes, avocado, cilantro, cucumber and hot sauce to your liking.
 Taste for salt.
 Serve with tostadas, chips or saltine crackers.
 Yields 6 servings as an appetizer or starter.

-Tips~In this original recipe, I did let it cook for two hours.
+Tips~In this original recipe, I did let it cook for 1 hour.
 It was tasty, but it changes the texture of the shrimp.
 As long as your shrimp is good quality and FRESH, it should cook in about 30 minutes.
 If it is less shrimp, it may cook quicker.

 Tips~I enjoy adding onions and chile as it marinates.
 This way they will be pickled, taking away the strong onion flavor.
 Chef’s choice!